-Each network time slice was further analyzed to depict the essential linkages between individual nodes (PIs and respective diagnoses) using Blondel Community Detection analysis.
-Each time slice was imported into Gephi [2] in order to visualize it with Fruchterman-Reingold layout [5] algorithm.
-Each modular community was colored by essential diagnoses and nodes sized by the number of diagnosis references.
+Each network time slice was further analyzed to depict the essential linkages between individual nodes using Blondel Community Detection analysis.
+Each time slice was imported into Gephi [2] in order to visualize it with the Fruchterman-Reingold layout [5] algorithm.
+Each modular community was colored by essential diagnoses and nodes were sized by the number of diagnosis references.
 The networks were further imported into Inkscape [3] to create legends and finalize the label layouts.

-To connect diagnosis descriptions with agenda we tested out several different visualization types including Fruchterman-Reingold with Annotation and Circular Hierarchy; however the Bipartite Network Graph proved to be the most precise and straightforward.
-The same type of time slicing on the Agenda-Diagnosis data helped to compare PI-Diagnosis with similar time slice of the Agenda-Diagnosis data and to provide more insights into the nature of Occupational Therapy research during respective time slice.
-Even though these networks were not included into this article, they are accessible through our github repository [4] and would be valuable assets for further discovery of the OT research community.
+To connect diagnosis descriptions with Agenda we tested out several different visualization types including Fruchterman-Reingold with Annotation and Circular Hierarchy; however the Bipartite Network Graph proved to be the most precise and straightforward.
+The same type of time slicing on the Agenda-Diagnosis data helped to compare them with PI-Diagnosis time slices and to provide more insights into the nature of Occupational Therapy research.
+Even though these networks were not included in this article, they are accessible through our GitHub repository [4] and would be valuable assets for further discoveries in the Occupational Therapy research community.

 1.6 Data Exploration using Tableau Public

 To provide further understanding of research data, a demonstration tool was built using Tableau Public.
-By using visualizations that update in real-time as data selections are made, researchers can gain additional understanding of the data through a “study explorer”.
+By using visualizations that update in real-time as data selections are made, researchers can gain additional understanding of the data through a “study explorer.”
 This provides a detailed study listing filtered by one or more selections of Research Institution, Age Bracket, Agenda, Diagnosis, or ICF Description.

-To prepare the dataset for Tableau, an excel file was created with multiple tabs.
+To prepare the dataset for Tableau [8], an MS Excel file was created with multiple tabs.
 The first tab used the same data set prepared for the Temporal Visualization, which had multi-valued attributes merged into single columns.
 OpenRefine [7] was then used to add proper casing to all values for better readability.
-Additional data tabs were added to the excel file, corresponding to each of the dimension tables in the Access Database for Agenda, Age Bracket, ICF Description, Diagnosis and Agenda.
-At the client’s request, data regarding funding amounts was removed This data was loaded into Tableau and a dashboard of interlinked visualizations was prepared and published online.
+Additional data tabs were added to the Excel file, corresponding to each of the dimension tables in the Access Database for Agenda, Age Bracket, ICF Description, Diagnosis, and Agenda.
+At the client’s request, data regarding funding amounts was removed.
+This data was loaded into Tableau and a dashboard of interlinked visualizations was prepared and published online.

 2 Results